Gabriel-Ribeiro0320/Car-Price-Analysis/README.md

 ✔️ Correlation matrix between numerical variables

-✔️ Visualization of the relationship between price and car age
+✔️ Visualization of the connection between price and car age

 ✔️ Application of linear regression for price prediction